 Choose whatever colours match your decor, or let the kids choose.
 No matter what, your styrofoam trees will look lovely topping your Christmas table this year.
 You can add even more charm to your Christmas table with these simple kid-made holiday napkin rings!

-To make our Styrofoam Christmas Tree Table Toppers, you’ll need:
+Supplies to make Styrofoam Christmas Tree Table Toppers

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites